application traffic steering

 The HP SDN Controller is a software-defined networking (SDN) solution designed to simplify and automate network management.
 By decoupling the network control plane from the underlying infrastructure, the SDN Controller empowers organizations to manage and control their networks centrally, making it easier to deploy, scale, and adapt to changing business needs.

-This post discusses HP SDN Controller and its approach to HP OpenFlow based on the OpenFlow protocol.
-All of which enables an exciting approach to Application SDN.
-It takes too long to provision network services for an application.
+This post discusses the HP SDN Controller and its approach to HP OpenFlow based on the OpenFlow protocol.
+These enable an exciting approach to SDN application.
+Provisioning network services for an application takes too long.
 As a result, the network lacks agility, and making changes is still a manual process.

 Usually, when an application is rolled out, you must reconfigure every device with a command CLI interface.
 This type of manual configuration cannot accommodate today’s application requirements.
 Furthermore, static rollout frameworks prohibit dynamic changes to the network, blocking the full potential that applications can bring to the business.